 When considering purchasing a television, the $1,000 price point is a highly desirable one, as consumers appreciate finding a model with a three figure price versus spending in the four-figure range.
 Although a large number of HD resolution TVs have been below the $1,000 price point for several years now, many 4K resolution models are still striving to reach it.
 As this Sony 55X810C 4K TV review shows, Sony has created a 4K TV with baseline features, which allows it to reach a sub-$1,000 price tag, while maintaining well above average screen quality.
-Also, make sure to check our best 65 inch tv list for some sets that are a bit bigger.
+Also, make sure to check our best 65 inch TV list for some sets that are a bit bigger.
 Or, check out our best TVs list for more high quality options.

 If you can live without features such as 3D display, full HDR compatibility, and local dimming, the Sony 55X810C offers great images with minimal motion blur at a key price point, which qualifies this Sony model as one of the best 55-inch 4K TVs.
 However, if you want to enjoy HDR content, you can read our Sony X900H 55 Inch TV: 4K Ultra HD Smart LED TV review to see if it fits your needs.
 Compare this model with the slightly more expensive LG 65EF9500 TV review too.

 WHY IT’S A TOP PICK: Terrific price point for a 4K TV with strong display quality.